 Psychologically satisfying—any volatility might bother you less

-No guarantee the higher-risk investments will achieve the necessary return over their designated time period
+No guarantee that the higher-risk investments will achieve the necessary return over their designated time period

 Must decide when to sell higher-risk investments and replenish your shorter-term time segments as that portion is used